 4. Keep your favorite healthy veggies and snacks around

 Related to the above, keeping stuff that you like but that is not unhealthy helps keep you on track.
-I literally always have carrots and arugula around the house, for example, in addition to the aforementioned pre-cut celery.
+I always have carrots and arugula around the house, for example, in addition to the aforementioned pre-cut celery.

 I think it’s important to go to your favorite grocery store (or farmer’s market if you can find one) and find appetizing vegetables and fruits to keep in your fridge.
-Like I mentioned in Tip #1, you can then find inspiration in new recipes that incorporate these ingredients and might find a healthy dish you enjoy as much as anything else!
-When tomatoes are in season, they’re literally overripe and bursting at my farmer’s market, so I buy a bunch to make freshly made tomato basil soup and sauce to put in a jar.
+As I mentioned in Tip #1, you can then find inspiration in new recipes that incorporate these ingredients and might find a healthy dish you enjoy as much as anything else!
+When tomatoes are in season, they’re overripe and bursting at my farmer’s market, so I buy a bunch to make freshly made tomato basil soup and sauce to put in a jar.

 It’s not just vegetables though.
 For me, tofu is everything.
 If I’m at the Japanese store, I’ll buy enough tofu to last me a month.
 I always have fresh cilantro on hand.
 Finally, I also keep Morningstar chicken nuggets in my freezer.
 Is it the healthiest thing in the world?
 No. But when I come home late, and there’s nothing else to eat, I pop those in the air fryer for 10 minutes and pop open a marinara sauce, and I’m good to go.
 I’m busy and can’t always be 100% healthy, but there are worse things than a baked chick’n nugget, and I have forgiven myself (you should too!).

 Why pretend like we don’t all have vices?
 It’s human.
 Instead of trying to hide, I think it’s better to acknowledge and address desires head-on.
 Know your vices and find healthy(er) alternatives to start.
 Eliminating them outright is much harder and can be unsustainable for many.
 It’s ok to indulge, as long as you try to start doing so more healthily each time.